Worried About Debt or Money?

 Priority Debt: Court Fines

-If you have unpaid court fines, they are treated as a priority debt.
-This means they should be paid before non-priority debts like credit cards or unsecured loans.
-If you cannot keep up with payments, there are steps you can take, and we can help.
+If you have unpaid court fines, they are considered priority debts, meaning they should be paid before non-priority debts like credit cards or unsecured loans.
+Failure to pay can lead to aggressive enforcement measures.

 Priority or Non-Priority Debt: Social Fund Loans